 He still beat the poor mouse back.

 Over the next few weeks, the white mouse did nothing but train, sleep and eat.
 He was putting forth the effort of ten mice - trying a hundred times harder than any of the boys did - and still never won.
 His brother and family would often set it up for him to win - which was easy for his lightning quick siblings to do, for, sadly, he had the fastest family of all the field mice.
 This only added to his shame, that they would need to do that for him.
 He still lost.
 Sometimes because he refused to partake of a fixed game, but mostly because he was simply not quick enough.
-The contrast between he and his genetically gifted brothers was strikingly clear as time went on.
+The difference between he and his genetically gifted brothers was strikingly clear as time went on.
 For as they rose to the top of the ranks, he fell to the very bottom, even though every day he got a little faster.
 There was no denying that he simply didn't belong.
 He wished that he was like the mice in the stories, heroic and strong.
 Loved by all.
 That would be as good as a mouse could ever have it, he knew.

 When his time was up, he stood in line with the other mice, on the event horizon of their first night hunting.
 The Ritual of Gathering - they would all go forth and prove themselves as able mice.
 They would gather the harvest that might sustain the colony through the hard winter.
 Many would not come back.
 Each generation this took place, but this one was important - it fell just before the long cold that many mice did not live through.
 The entire tribe depended on the performance of this batch of young mice.
 He would never be accepted if he didn't go.
 If he did, he was sure not to return.
 And his brother, who was always at his side, would surely die defending him from some terrible night predator.
 His mind raced as the chief gave the last minute speech.
 Something about bringing his family honor and glory.
 He would have laughed had he not felt so nervous and terrified.
 He had to find a way to leave his brother behind.
 He had to!
 Panic set in as the chief's speech drew to a close.
 Any second now the race would be on - and mice who were clumsy or slow would die in the teeth of the waiting predators in the night.
 Of his death he was sure.
 He would never outrun an owl or a hawk.
-But his brother deserved all the glory the tribe could give, instead of a stupid death defending his klutz of a brother.
+But his noble brother deserved all the glory the tribe could give, instead of a stupid death defending his klutz of a brother.

 He looked sideways at his brother and knew he wouldn't fool him.
 His field mouse sibling stared right back with eyes that said "You're not going anywhere without me, my friend."